DanSasi/WebColor/README.md

 **This is my WebColor Project**
----
-_This Repo shows about choosing a color defenition
+This Repo shows about choosing a color defenition
 ---
 - Can chose a varion of colors
 - Contacts